 (Image is courtesy of the Holyoke History Room at the Holyoke Public Library.
 It is from a booklet called “Souvenir by the Holyoke Water Works”.)

 Roaring Brook passes under Aerator Road and is visible on both sides.
 It now has a culvert under the interstate.
 Notice the fluoridation and chlorination station to the south built in 1965 and 1970.
 This is the second chlorination building along the road with the first being built in 1941 but removed in 1965.
 There is a municipal pipe below your feet that leads to the downtown Holyoke, the Highlands, Smith Ferry and the Flats.
 The grassy knoll to your south is the former Intake Reservoir.
 Its masonry dam is apparent at two locations if you look carefully.
 The original entrance road is below the knoll.
 The dam of the Intake Reservoir is 141 feet long and 15 feet high.
 It is 12 feet thick at its base and 7 feet thick at it top.
 It was built in 1884 to 1885.
 After the larger dam was built, it served as a location where sediment in calm water could settle.
+A guard house was added to the top of the dam at some point and in 1919 it was rebuilt due to a fire.
+This guard house was only removed in 1976.

 5 – Hastings Brook